MARS: Modular Agent with Reflective Search for Automated AI Research: Impact Statement

 \proposedmethod{} contributes to the advancement of autonomous AI agents.
 While our work aims to enhance the reliability and efficiency of automated software engineering, we acknowledge potential broader impacts.
 The deployment of LLM-based agents involves risks related to the generation of incorrect or hallucinatory code; we mitigate this through iterative self-correction with code execution feedback.
 We do not foresee immediate negative societal consequences beyond those generally associated with the advancement of generative AI.

 \nobibliography*

-This Appendix is organized as follows: Appendix~\ref{app:mle-task} describes the MLE task scenario, while Appendix~\ref{app:mcts} provides background on the standard MCTS algorithm.
-We detail the instantiation of \proposedmethod{} for MLE tasks in Appendix~\ref{app:mars_mle_task} and contrast our evaluation setup with other agents in Appendix~\ref{app:leaderboard-setup}.
-Finally, we provide additional experimental results (Appendix~\ref{app:additional-results}), comprehensive agent prompts (Appendix~\ref{app:agent-prompts}), and representative code examples generated by our system (Appendix~\ref{app:example-solution-code}).
+This Appendix is organized as follows: Appendix~\ref{app:limitations} discusses the limitations of our work.
+We then provide background on the MLE task scenario and the standard MCTS algorithm in Appendices~\ref{app:mle-task} and~\ref{app:mcts}, respectively.
+Next, Appendix~\ref{app:mars_mle_task} details the instantiation of \proposedmethod{} for MLE tasks, and Appendix~\ref{app:leaderboard-setup} contrasts our evaluation setup with those of prior agents.
+Finally, we present additional experimental results (Appendix~\ref{app:additional-results}), qualitative examples of causally correct distilled lessons (Appendix~\ref{app:qualitative-examples-causal}), comprehensive agent prompts (Appendix~\ref{app:agent-prompts}), and representative code examples generated by our system (Appendix~\ref{app:example-solution-code}).